deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/fossil_infrastructure_projects.md

 The purpose of this table is to give information on individual fossil infrastructure projects.
 Each row corresponds to one fossil facility such as a refinery or gas pipeline compressor station.
 The data source is the Environmental integrity Project (EIP) plus standard state/county names from the Census.

+Note: facilities that are already operating, under construction, or cancelled have been excluded from this table.
+See the `operating_status` column for more details.
+To see the excluded projects, refer to the data warehouse table `eip_projects`.

 ## Column Descriptions

 **Unique Key Column(s):** `project_id`